-If you're thinking about building a digital footprint for your business, one of the first questions you'll have to answer is whether you want to create a mobile app for people to download (app), a mobile website, or both.
+If you are thinking about building a digital footprint for your business, one of the first questions you must answer is whether you want to create a mobile app, a mobile website, or both.

 Smartphone and cellphone usage is at an all-time high in the USA.
-In the United States, there are 294.15 million smartphone users and that’s about 85 percent of the entire adult population.
+In the United States, there are 294.15 million smartphone users, which is roughly 85% of the entire adult population.

 Businesses across the globe are waking to the importance of attracting clients through the use of mobile channels.
-Research shows that customers prefer mobile apps to mobile websites.
-This is a compelling argument to develop mobile apps to connect with new (and existing) customers.
+After all, research shows that customers prefer mobile apps to mobile websites.
+This research alone is a compelling argument to develop mobile apps to connect with new (and existing) customers.

 The rewards of developing native apps are manifold.
 For one, they guarantee the highest level of platform consistency, allowing them to present quickly and smoothly.
 Moreover, because they comprehend their apparatuses and SDK, the App Store or Play Market, which comes pre-installed on every gadget, can provide competent help for application execution.